WICG/portals/key-scenarios.md

 # Key scenarios

 This is a list of scenarios which we hope portals will help solve.
-It includes desired privacy behavior not covered in the [v0 explainer](explainer.md).
+It includes desired privacy behavior not covered in the [v0 explainer](./README.md).

+**This document is not synchronized with the 2020-04 updates to the explainer, and so should only be used as a rough guide.
+Some cases here are likely not possible given the new restrictions imposed on portals; we will be updating this soon.**

 ## Seamless transitions in a multi-page application